What time does school start?

 - We also continue homeschooling on all those public school holidays like Presidents Day, Columbus Day, Election Day, and all the teacher in-service days that our district has.
 This gives me at least a dozen “wiggle days” that I can take off when we need to.

 We handle family emergencies the same way – whether they happen at home or at a relative’s house, whether they’re physical or emotional.
 Some time ago, when my grandmother broke her hip, the kids and I spent several days with her and did no school lessons.
 Instead, we just took care of her and spent time loving her.
-I wouldn’t trade those couple weeks for any amount of official school!
+I wouldn’t trade those couple of weeks for any amount of official school!

 When emotional or behavioral issues come up with my sons, we call off school and focus on the issue.
 This usually involves lots of talking and one-on-one attention or maybe an activity away from home to break the mundane.
 So we missed a day of lessons?
 In the long run, it’s truly not a problem.